pbuehler/documentation/docs/tutorials/analysistask.md

 ## Tasks, workflows, data analysis

 A task is a basic block of an analysis program.
+It it a struct and has an init and a process function.
+In order to be complete either of the two functions must be defined.

 Several tasks can be put together to form a workflow (using defineDataProcessing()).
 Workflows on the other hand can be chained - the output of one workflow is piped to the input of the other workflow.

 This is discussed in more detail in the [Data Processing ](../framework/framework.html#creating-tasks-to-process-the-data) section of these documentation pages.

-So this is kind of a task skeleton
+So this is kind of a workflow skeleton

 ```cpp
 // Copyright CERN and copyright holders of ALICE O2.
 This software is